Numerical semigroups via projections and via quotients: Introduction

-where $\vec v_1,\ldots, \vec v_\ell \in \ZZ^k$.
+for some $\vec v_1,\ldots, \vec v_\ell \in \ZZ^k$.
+(See \cite[Chapters 7 and 8]{Schrijver} for background on cones.)
 Although the only (nonnegative) one-dimensional normal affine semigroup is $\langle 1\rangle=\NN$, we can obtain other numerical semigroups as the image of higher dimensional normal affine semigroups under a projection, since linear maps preserve additive closure.